Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

-- Canadian Mining Hall of Fame inductee Pierre Lassonde holds 11.8 percent of Foran’s shares.
+- Canadian Mining Hall of Fame inductee Pierre Lassonde holds 11.5% of Foran’s issued and outstanding shares.

-- Foran’s management team owns 16 percent of the company’s shares.
+- Foran’s management team owns approximately 16% of the company’s shares.

-VMS deposits are base metal-rich mineral deposits that may contain small or trace amounts of precious metals.
+VMS deposits are base metal-rich mineral deposits that can contain significant amounts of precious metals.
 Their ores can be major sources of zinc, copper and lead, with gold and silver byproducts.
-These deposits can be found worldwide in clusters or camps and consist of massive or semi-massive accumulations of sulphide minerals, which form in lens-like or tabular bodies parallel to the stratigraphy or bedding.
+These deposits are found worldwide in clusters or camps and consist of massive and/or semi-massive accumulations of sulphide minerals, which form in lens-like or tabular bodies parallel to the stratigraphy or bedding.
 The deposits are typically associated with volcanic and/or sedimentary rocks, which form on or below the ocean floor.

 Canada is home to several clusters of VMS deposits, including those located at the Flin Flon and Snow Lake, Bathurst and Noranda camps.
-These deposits generally contain high-grades and have been known to produce five to 20 million tonnes worth of ore material.
+These deposits generally contain high grades and can produce between five to 20 million tonnes of ore.
 The largest VMS deposits in Canada include the Flin Flon mine, which produced 62 million tonnes and the Kidd Creek and Bathurst Number 12 mines, which each produced over 100 million tonnes of ore.

-The 20,907-hectare property is located approximately 65 kilometers west of Flin Flon, Manitoba.
-The McIlvenna Bay deposit and Foran’s exploration camp are accessible by road and power lines run the length of the Hanson Lake gravel road, which intersects the deposit.
+The 20,907-hectare property is located approximately 65 kilometres west of Flin Flon, Manitoba.
+The McIlvenna Bay deposit and Foran’s exploration camp are accessible by road, and power lines run the length of the Hanson Lake gravel roadand pass over the deposit.
 Flin Flon is home to approximately 5,600 people and is the largest commercial and residential center in the region.
 The town is accessible by the Hudson Bay rail line and has regular commercial flights to Winnipeg.

-In 1988, Saskatchewan Mining Development Corporation (SMDC) (now Cameco Corporation) and Esso Minerals discovered the McIlvenna Bay deposit while following up on a survey that outlined a 1.2-kilometer long anomaly south of Hanson Lake.
-The anomaly was in proximity to several VMS deposits in the Flin Flon mining camp and occurrences in the immediate McIlvenna Bay area.
+In 1988, Saskatchewan Mining Development Corporation (SMDC) (now Cameco Corporation) and Esso Minerals discovered the McIlvenna Bay deposit while following up on a survey that outlined a 1.2-kilometre long anomaly south of Hanson Lake.

 In 1991, Cameco suspended exploration at McIlvenna Bay and the property remained dormant until optioned by Foran in 1998.
-Since then, Foran completed several drill programs between 1998 and 2000 and then again between 2011 and 2014.
-Further exploration drill testing has taken place in conjunction with the feasibility drill programs underway in 2018.
+Since then, Foran has completed several drill programs between 1998 and 2000 and then again between 2011 and 2014.
+Further exploration drill testing has taken place in conjunction with the 2018 feasibility drill programs.

-In 2013, Foran completed a TDEM survey over the property and uncovered a large geophysical anomaly located approximately two kilometeres southeast of the main deposit.
+In 2013, Foran completed a ground-based TDEM survey over the property and uncovered a large geophysical anomaly located approximately two kilometrees southeast of the McIlvenna Bay deposit.
 The next year, Foran completed a two-hole initial drill test on the anomaly.
-One hole had to be abandoned due to excessive flattening but the second hole reached a depth of 1,683 meters.
-Foran conducted additional electromagnetic surveying on the site and results indicate that there is a conductor below the trace of the second hole at a depth of 1,200 meters.
+One hole had to be abandoned due to excessive flattening but the second hole reached a depth of 1,683 metres.
+Foran conducted additional electromagnetic surveying and results indicate that there is a large conductor below the trace of the second hole at a depth of approximately 1,200 metres.

-Target A is only accessible during the winter season.
-Foran started drilling at Target A in 2017 but the hole was suspended due to the early onset of spring breakup.
+Target A is located under muskeg and is thus best accessed during the winter season, when the ground is frozen.
+Foran drilled another hole at Target A in 2017 but the hole had to be suspended due to the early onset of spring breakup, just shy of its target.
 This hole was deepened during the winter 2018 drill program and intersected the upper edge of the modelled conductor plate.

 This area remains a high priority drilling target for Foran.
-Target A will be subjected to a borehole EM survey and directional drilling in upcoming work programs.
+A borehole EM survey and directional drilling are planned for Target A in upcoming work programs.

 2013 Mineral Resource Estimate

 In January 2013, Foran completed a mineral resource estimate for the McIlvenna Bay deposit.
-The report outlined an indicated resource of 13.9 million tonnes grading 1.96 percent copper equivalent and 13.19 percent zinc equivalent and an inferred resource of 11.3million tonnes grading at 2.01 percent copper equivalent and 13.52 percent zinc equivalent.
+The report outlined an indicated resource of 13.9 million tonnes grading 1.96% copper equivalent and 13.19% zinc equivalent and an inferred resource of 11.3 million tonnes grading 2.01% copper equivalent and 13.52% zinc equivalent.